mgerczuk/nexa-mqtt/README.md

 {
    "charging_limit": 100, // battery charging limit in percent, between 70 and 100
    "discharge_limit": 10, // battery discharge limit in percent, between 0 and 30
-   "default_output_w": 150, // desired system AC output power in watts, between 0 and 1000
+   "default_output_w": 150, // desired system AC output power in watts, between 0 and 800 in steps of 10
    "default_mode": "load_first", // or battery_first
    "allow_grid_charging": "OFF", // ON when battery may be charged from grid "grid_connection_control": "OFF", // ON for off-grid mode